Merkinė: History

+After the Lithuanian Wars of Independence and throughout the interwar, Merkinė was part of an independent Lithuania.
 After the Soviet occupation in the surroundings of Merkinė Lithuanian partisans of Dainava military district were active.
 In villages around Merkinė, Soviet destruction battalions burned down 48 homesteads, killed 37 people, 120 were arrested.
 In December 1945, Lithuanian partisans led by Adolfas Ramanauskas-Vanagas attacked Soviet occupants based in Merkinė, destroyed Soviet office with documents, Soviet militia, post office, homes of Soviet colonists.
+Merkinė remained in the Lithuanian Soviet Socialist Republic, being part of the Soviet Union until 1990, and then in independent Lithuania.

 Merkinė hill of crosses - memorial to honour those who died for freedom of Lithuania was created in 1989.